-We will follow the strict protocols for the care and support of individuals with Covid-19, in line with all the latest Government guidance, including the use of full PPE for staff at all times.
+We will follow the strict protocols for the care and support of individuals with Covid-19, in line with all the latest Government guidance.
 We will continue to closely monitor the resident and will seek further medical assistance where necessary.

 We will inform the nominated Next of Kin immediately if their loved one becomes unwell and will provide regular updates on their health and wellbeing.